 I now wonder how many people I’ve run off because I came across as indifferent in how I felt about them.
-Granted, as my best friend pointed out, pimping requires you not to lose your head.
-It’s a product of my iron clad approach to dating, developed after a heartbreak or two early on.
+It’s a product of my iron-clad approach to dating, developed after a heartbreak or two early on.
 It’s extremely important to me to never let anyone see me sweat.
 And I swear, my former therapist at one time told me I was doing the same thing… to her.
 The one day I for real broke down in her office, she looked so worried, I was concerned for her.
+In that moment, I realized my “cool as a cucumber” mask was on way too tight.
+I also don’t get visibly or audibly angry.
+Annoyed maybe, but not angry.
+My expression of anger is usually just pettiness, but even petty is drenched in a coating of no sweat.
+So I attempted to delve into why.

 The “Too Emotional” Adolescent